leongxingyu/tp/docs/DeveloperGuide.md

 ### Adding a Product
 1. No prerequisites needed. <br><br>

-2. Test case: `new n/Drinking Cup q/20`
+2. Test case 1: `new n/Drinking Cup q/20`
    Expected: The product will be added.
 Name of the product is `Drinking Cup`, Quantity of chocolate Milk stock is `20` units. <br><br>

-3. Test case: `new n/Chocolate Milk q/100 p/2.00 d/Marigold HL Milk`
+   Test case 2: `new n/Chocolate Milk q/100 p/2.00 d/Marigold HL Milk`
    Expected: The product will be added.
 Name of the product is `Chocolate Milk`, Quantity of chocolate Milk stock is `100 ` units Price of each unit is $`2.00`